egeny/fabuloos-website/documentation/api/src.md

       description: Return the current source.
 ---

-Changing the source may change the renderer.
+Changing the source may change the [renderer](/documentation/renderers.html).
-You can provide more informations by passing an `object` having a property `type` or event a property `renderer`.
+You can provide more informations by passing an `object` having a property `type` or even a property `renderer`.

 In this case, the renderer will be changed first.
 If it cannot play the source, too bad for you.